 Chorus and Hōkūloa Singers

 There is plenty of room for beginners, as well as opportunities for further advancement.
-Many students start in Chorus in 4th grade and continue for 9 years, right through their Senior year!
+Many students start in Chorus in fourth grade and continue for nine years, right through their senior year!

-Students in grades 4-6 sing an anthem each Friday during the K-6 Chapel service, as well as at the 6th Grade Promotion ceremony.
-Students in grades 5-12 are all part of the Chorus of ‘Iolani School and have ample performing opportunities on campus and at St. Andrew's Cathedral in historic Downtown Honolulu.
+Students in grades 4 - 6 sing an anthem each Friday during the K-6 Chapel service, as well as at the Sixth Grade Moving Up Ceremony.
+Students in grades 5 - 12 are all part of the Chorus of ‘Iolani School and have ample performing opportunities on campus and at St. Andrew's Cathedral in historic Downtown Honolulu.
 In an average year, the Chorus has about 150 members, and embraces music from a multitude of genres and eras in a variety of languages.